 IRS will penalize preparers $500 for each failure to include the form with each EITC return or claim for refund.

 A partir del año tributario 2013, el IRS cobrará una penalidad a todos los preparadores que no presenten o adjunten el Formulario 8867 (en inglés), Lista de Cotejo de Elegibilidad del Crédito Tributario por Ingreso del Trabajo, tanto en declaraciones electrónicas como aquellas en papel que incluyan o reclamen un reembolso del EITC.

 El IRS cobrará a estos preparadores una penalidad de $500 por cada omisión en presentar o adjuntar el formulario.

-If you are paid to prepare a return claiming EITC, due diligence regulations require you to complete and submit Form 8867*, Paid Preparer's Earned Income Credit Checklist.
+If you are paid to prepare a return claiming EITC, due diligence regulations require you to complete and submit Form 8867, Paid Preparer's Earned Income Credit Checklist.
 Using the Form 8867 ensures you consider all EITC eligibility criteria for each return you prepare.
-Under the regulations finalized December 2011, you are now required to:
+Under the regulations finalized in December 2011, you are now required to:

 If you fail to do so, you do not meet your due diligence requirements and are subject to a $500 penalty under Internal Revenue Code section 6695(g) for each EITC return or claim for refund.
 You are also subject to the $500 penalty for not completing the form.
-There is no maximum to the number of penalties IRS can impose.
-For example, you submit 50 returns with EITC claims and no Forms 8867, your penalty could be $25,000.
+There is no maximum amount to the number of penalties IRS can impose.
+For example, if you submit 50 returns with EITC claims and no Forms 8867, your penalty would be $25,000.